 As we discussed at length in Order WQ 2018-0002, the Nonpoint Source Policy guides the interpretation and implementation of Water Code requirements, including Water Code sections 13263, in the context of regulating nonpoint source discharges, including discharges from irrigated lands.
 The Nonpoint Source Policy requires that any nonpoint source pollution control implementation program, including one administered by a third-party group, incorporate five “key elements.”

 Key Element 3 provides that, “Where a RWQCB determines it is necessary to allow time to achieve water quality requirements, the NPS control implementation program shall include a specific time schedule, and corresponding quantifiable milestones designed to measure progress toward reaching the specified requirements.”
 The Central Coast Water Board incorporated numeric quantifiable milestones in several areas in the General WDRs.
-For example, as described in Sections A.4 and A.5 above, the General WDRs include numeric targets and limits for fertilizer nitrogen application and nitrogen discharge.
+For example, as described in Sections II.A.4 and II.A.5 above, the General WDRs include numeric targets and limits for fertilizer nitrogen application and nitrogen discharge.
 These targets and limits are progressively reduced over time.
+(We are, of course, directing the Central Coast Water Board to revise those targets and limits and develop interim milestones consistent with Order WQ 2018-0002 in Section II.A.3, above.)
 The General WDRs also require that dischargers develop a surface receiving water implementation work plan that includes numeric quantifiable milestones for relevant constituents (e.g., pollutant load or concentration) and for management practices that show progress towards reducing the discharge of relevant constituents.

 GSA Petitioners complain that the quantifiable milestones required by Key Element 3 need not be “numeric in nature, or tied directly to concentrations or loads of pollutants.”
 Rather, GSA Petitioners assert, the quantifiable milestones required by Key Element 3 are “intended to be flexible and encompass a wide variety of performance goals and measures.
 By limiting quantifiable milestones to something numeric and directly tied to concentrations or loads of pollutants, [the General WDRs are] inconsistent with the Nonpoint Source Policy.”